melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 ### Perform GO enrichment analysis for Cluster 2

 Let's begin with Cluster 2.
-I will show you how to perform gene ontology analysis for Cluster 2.
+This section demonstrates how to perform gene ontology analysis for Cluster 2.
 You can follow the same steps to do the analysis for Cluster 3 and Cluster 8.